-The Law Society is of the view that for a select few cases, the compensation/financial assistance could be determined in the pre-sentencing process rather than post sentencing, however, this would only be appropriate in circumstances where the victim's entitlements are able to be assessed at that time, and the victim agrees to that timeframe.
+The Law Society is of the view that for a select few cases, the compensation/financial assistance could be determined in the pre-sentencing process rather than post sentencing.
+However in our submission, this would only be appropriate in circumstances where the victim's entitlements are able to be assessed at that time, and the victim agrees to that timeframe.